 When Neil Young Teamed Up With Pearl Jam for ‘Mirror Ball’

 The legend and the upstarts had crossed paths a few times in the years leading up to the album.
-They were both on the bill in October 1992 for the Bob Dylan 30th anniversary concert, and shortly thereafter, Pearl Jam played Young's annual Bridge School Benefit.
+They were both on the bill in October 1992 for Bob Dylan's 30th anniversary concert, and shortly thereafter, Pearl Jam played Young's annual Bridge School Benefit.
 A year later, the two displayed their friendship on national television when Young joined them for "Rockin' in the Free World" at the MTV Video Music Awards.

 Listen to Neil Young's 'Truth Be Known' With Pearl Jam

 Still, the raw, live feel of the record and the camaraderie between Young and Pearl Jam was reinforced by the decision to include some of the studio chatter between songs.
 The three-guitar attack of Young, Mike McCready and Stone Gossard provides plenty of sludge.
 For all the heavy themes in the lyrics, there's even a bit of levity at the midway point on "Downtown."

 “I was completely honored to be playing with him,” McCready told Guitar World.
 “We’re enamored of him [...] and I’m honored he says he’s into us.
 I think he just likes where we’re coming from.
 He sees a lot of honesty in our music.”